mohammadabidhafiz1294/Obsidian-Vault/Operating System also Server/File System Implemetation.md

     -   _**I/O Control**_ consists of _**device drivers**_, special software programs ( often written in assembly ) which communicate with the devices by reading and writing special codes directly to and from memory addresses corresponding to the controller card's registers.
 Each controller card ( device ) on a system has a different set of addresses ( registers, a.k.a. _**ports**_ ) that it listens to, and a unique set of command codes and results codes that it understands.
     -   The _**basic file system**_ level works directly with the device drivers in terms of retrieving and storing raw blocks of data, without any consideration for what is in each block.
 Depending on the system, blocks may be referred to with a single block number, ( e.g. block # 234234 ), or with head-sector-cylinder combinations.
     -   The _**file organization module**_ knows about files and their logical blocks, and how they map to physical blocks on the disk.
 In addition to translating from logical to physical blocks, the file organization module also maintains the list of free blocks, and allocates free blocks to files as needed.
-    -   The _**logical file system**_ deals with all of the meta data associated with a file ( UID, GID, mode, dates, etc ), i.e. everything about the file except the data itself.
+    -   The _**logical [[file system]]**_ deals with all of the meta data associated with a file ( UID, GID, mode, dates, etc ), i.e. everything about the file except the data itself.
 This level manages the directory structure and the mapping of file names to _**file control blocks, FCBs**_, which contain all of the meta data as well as block number information for finding the data on the disk.
 -   The layered approach to file systems means that much of the code can be used uniformly for a wide variety of different file systems, and only certain layers need to be filesystem specific.
-Common file systems in use include the UNIX file system, UFS, the Berkeley Fast File System, FFS, Windows systems FAT, FAT32, NTFS, CD-ROM systems ISO 9660, and for Linux the extended file systems ext2 and ext3 ( among 40 others supported. )
+Common file systems in use include the UNIX file system, UFS, the Berkeley Fast [[File System]], FFS, Windows systems FAT, FAT32, NTFS, CD-ROM systems ISO 9660, and for Linux the extended file systems ext2 and ext3 ( among 40 others supported. )

 ![](https://www.cs.uic.edu/~jbell/CourseNotes/OperatingSystems/images/Chapter12/12_01_LayeredFileSystem.jpg)
 **Figure 12.1 - Layered file system.**

 ### 12.2 File-System Implementation

 #### 12.2.1 Overview
 >
 > -   File systems store several important data structures on the disk:
 >     -   A **_boot-control bloc_k**, ( per volume ) a.k.a. the _**boot block**_ in UNIX or the _**partition boot sector**_ in Windows contains information about how to boot the system off of this disk.
 This will generally be the first sector of the volume if there is a bootable system loaded on that volume, or the block will be left vacant otherwise.
 >     -   A _**volume control block,**_ ( per volume ) a.k.a. the _**master file table**_ in UNIX or the _**superblock**_ in Windows, which contains information such as the partition table, number of blocks on each filesystem, and pointers to free blocks and free FCB blocks.
->     -   A directory structure ( per file system ), containing file names and pointers to corresponding FCBs.
+>     -   A directory structure ( per [[file system]] ), containing file names and pointers to corresponding FCBs.
 UNIX uses inode numbers, and NTFS uses a _**master file table.**_
 >     -   The _**File Control Block, FCB,**_ ( per file ) containing details about ownership, size, permissions, dates, etc. UNIX stores this information in inodes, and NTFS in the master file table as a relational database structure.
 >
 > > ![](https://www.cs.uic.edu/~jbell/CourseNotes/OperatingSystems/images/Chapter12/12_02_FileControlBlock.jpg)